Wily Waves: Build an Oscillating Water Column to Extract Energy from Ocean Waves

 - Plot the average power that the water column harnessed at each wave height.
 Label the x-axis Wave Height and the y-axis Watts.

-- Review the Rathjen and Village of Paw Paw references in the Bibliography, above, to understand what power and energy are.
+- Review the references in the Bibliography to understand what power and energy are.
 How much energy does your oscillating water column harness in a day?
 How much energy does a typical lightbulb use in a day?
 How many oscillating water columns would you have to build to use a typical lightbulb for a day?

 - How big would your oscillating water column have to be to completely provide energy to run your house for a day?
 Look at your family's electric bill to find out how much energy your house uses in a day.